uw-dims/dims-ocd/source/justifications.rst

    and the PRISEM project), may come from other trust groups (be they sector-specific, regional, or self-organized), or may come from federal law enforcement agents in the local field office.
-As IOCs and Observables are linked with TTPs and COAs (see Figure 2 for an example of this linkage), the users can more quickly and efficiently respond and recover.
+As IOCs and Observables are linked with TTPs and COAs (see Figure :ref:`stixrelationships` for an example of this linkage), the users can more quickly and efficiently respond and recover.
 (UC2, UC3, and UC4)